wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 = What settings are available? =

 From Settings screen you are able to choose:
-* button type (share button, share toolbar)
+* button type (share button, share toolbar, counters)
 * button size
 * social sharing services
 * menu type
 * button position (above or below your posts)
-* display options (options to hide buttons on frontpage and in categories)
+* display options

 Please look at *Screenshots* for more information.

 = Are share buttons using Javascript? =

 Yes.
 Javascript is required for sharing buttons to function properly and it must be enabled.
-Menu/toolbar interface for share buttons is loaded at run-time from our servers so we can add minor enhancements and fix browser bugs the moment they are discovered without forcing you to upgrade the plugin all the time.
-Button images are loaded from your local Wordpress installation.
+Menu/toolbar/preview interface for share buttons is loaded at run-time from our servers so we can add minor enhancements and fix browser bugs the moment they are discovered without forcing you to upgrade the plugin all the time.
+Some button images are loaded from your local Wordpress installation and some from our servers.
+Counters load javascript code from Twitter, Facebook, Google and Linkedin.

 = Are share buttons free? =